donoso-eth/angular-web3/README.md

   &nbsp;
 ### 2) chose installation Options:
 The package will prompt the options for configuration
-- Project name: if not provided, the angular,json default project will be taken
+- Project name: if not provided, the angular.json default project will be taken
 - Demo Dapp to be installed.
 The roadmap shows the plan to add additional demo Dapps, for the time being only "Hello on Chan
   - Hello On Chain Dapp
   - Debug Contract